 With the Schema Therapy Flash Card, you and your client can ‘summarize’ their behavior.
 With these flashcards, your client will learn bite-sized morsels of wisdom that can help them respond more healthily to any maladaptive behaviors and thought processes.
 Furthermore, these cards are easy to carry, so your client can rely on them in distressing situations.

 If your client relies on avoidant behaviors, we recommend that you use the Conquering Avoidant Tendencies worksheet.
-In this worksheet, you will work with your client to help identify the source of their anxiety, which is what they are trying to avoid, and learn how they can approach this source in a manageable way by focusing on smaller steps.
+In this defense mechanism worksheet, you will work with your client to help identify the source of their anxiety, which is what they are trying to avoid, and learn how they can approach this source in a manageable way by focusing on smaller steps.

 This task can be used in multiple situations, and once your client is familiar with it, they can apply it at home on their own.